Schools that are mostly Black, Latino favor starting online | Federal News Network

 “We believe they are taking our best interests at heart to keep everyone safe,” said Maira Velazquez, a Hispanic parent who was interviewed in Spanish and whose children go to school in the Manor district in suburban Austin.
 The district — which is about 66% Hispanic, 20% Black and about 7% white — will teach students virtually through at least mid-October.

-Other factors are also influencing reopening decisions, including the severity of local virus outbreaks, school districts’ ability to pay for costly safety precautions, and the guidelines set out by public health officials.
+Other factors are also influencing reopening decisions, including the severity of local virus outbreaks, school districts’ ability to pay for costly safety precautions, the willingness of teachers and their unions to return to buildings, and the guidelines set out by public health officials.

 In the Norristown Area School District, outside Philadelphia, schools will teach students virtually until at least January.
 The school district serves around 7,700 students, of whom 42% are Hispanic, 33% are Black and 15% are white.